eserlxl/aurgen/doc/MAPPING-SYSTEM.md

 ./dev-bin/update-mapping --verbose expand
 ```

-## Integration with aurgen
+## Integration with AURGen

-The tool mapping is used by aurgen's dependency detection system:
+The tool mapping is used by AURGen's dependency detection system:

 1. **README Analysis** - Maps tool names found in README files
 2. **Project File Analysis** - Maps build system and language tools